vmskhan/styles-conference/README.md

-# styles-conference
+# web-development
-Following Shay Howe's guide to learn and create a website
+Learning HTML,CSS and JavaScript and creating websites as practice